nvgr-GenAI/my-learning/DATA_STRUCTURES_STANDARDIZATION_COMPLETE.md

    - Real-world applications
    - Performance considerations

+3. **Problem Files Structure:**
+   - Tabbed format with four main tabs:
+     - Problem List: Table of 15 problems with patterns, difficulty, and complexity
+     - Interview Tips: Key patterns, strategies, and common pitfalls
+     - Study Plan: Week-by-week learning progression
+     - Individual Problem Tabs: One tab per problem with statement, solution, and insights

-3. **Code Examples:**
+4. **Code Examples:**
    - Working, practical implementations
    - Comments explaining key steps
    - Multiple language examples where appropriate

-4. **Visual Aids:**
+5. **Visual Aids:**
-   - Tables for comparing implementations
+   - Tables for comparing implementations and organizing problems
    - Text-based diagrams where appropriate

 ## 🔍 Addressing Lint Errors

-Several minor markdown lint errors were identified:
+Several markdown lint errors were identified in the updated files:

 - Fenced code blocks missing language specifiers
 - Duplicate heading structures in some files
 - Missing blank lines around code blocks
-- Minor spacing issues
+- Heading level increments issues
+- Multiple top-level headings in files

 These can be addressed in a future cleanup pass if desired, but do not affect the functionality or readability of the documentation.

 ## 📚 Navigation Structure

 The mkdocs.yml file now has a consistent hierarchical structure for all data structures:

 - Core concepts and fundamentals
 - Type-specific implementations
 - Common operations